 When asked about the biggest piece of advice he could give to aspiring actors, Edward Norton once famously said, “The more you do your homework, the more you’re free to be intuitive; but you’ve got to put the work in.”
-That said, understanding the craft of filmmaking isn’t just a way to compliment your acting skills but to showcase your professionalism and adaptability as an actor – something directors (and all importantly casting agents) love.
+That said, understanding film techniques is not simply a way to compliment your acting skills, but to showcase your professionalism and adaptability as an actor – something directors (and all importantly casting agents) love.

-If you’re looking to work in film and television, it’s no secret you’ll have to get familiar with the camera and knowing the basic shots and angles can be hugely propitious for your skills to shine.
+If you’re looking to work in film and television, it’s no secret you’ll have to get familiar with the camera and knowing the basic camera angles and types of shots can be hugely propitious for your skills to shine and build your acting resume.
 So here are 12 of the most popular camera shots all actors should know:

 THE AERIAL SHOT

-It’s all in the name – this shot is filmed from the air and is often used to establish a location (usually exotic and/or picturesque).
+It’s all in the name – the aerial shot is filmed from the air and is often used to establish a location (usually exotic and/or picturesque).

 THE ESTABLISHING SHOT